 On 30 January 2017, the Secretary of State for Work & Pensions announced the devolution of the new Work and Health Programme in London, to be commissioned through four sub-regional contracts.

-The £14 million South London programme – that will be known as Better Working Futures – will be delivered by Reed in Partnership (see press release).
+The £14 million South London Partnership programme – known as Better Working Futures – is being delivered by Reed in Partnership (see press release).

 Starting in March 2018 and running until 2023, it will support people who have been out of work for over 2 years, have health problems or disabilities or face other kinds of barriers to employment.